Ovarian Cancer Lawyers Reviewing Talcum Powder Cases For Women

 Talc has been used as a cosmetic powder for thousands of years.
 It is available in numerous body powders, though some companies have switched to corn starch and other substitutes due to concerns over talcum powder health risks.

-One of the most widely used talcum powder product is Johnson’s Baby Powder, which was first introduced in 1893.
+Johnson’s Baby Powder is one of the most widely used talcum powder products, which was first introduced in 1893.
 While it most commonly associated with use on infants to smooth skin and prevent diaper rash, it is also commonly used by adult women for feminine hygiene.

 Shower-to-Shower powder was introduced as a product specifically targeted at women as a general talcum body powder.